MAP- 21 National Highway System

 - The Interstate System.

-- All principal arterials (including those not previously designated as part of the NHS) and border crossings on those routes.
+- Principal arterials (including those not previously designated as part of the NHS) and border crossings on those routes.

 - Intermodal connectors -- highways that provide motor vehicle access between the NHS and major intermodal transportation facilities